arm-university/arm-future-skills/Arm Takeaway US version.md

 - [Introduction to
   AI](https://www.edx.org/learn/computer-science/arm-education-introduction-to-ai)

 Additional materials:

 - [The Pragmatic Programmer by Hunt & Thomas](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer)

 # Skill: Digital Collaboration & Global Teamwork

-Why it matters:
+### Why it matters:
-Arm’s engineers work with partners worldwide — collaboration across cultures drives innovation.
+Arm’s engineers work with partners worldwide—collaboration across cultures drives innovation.

-Evidence this skill by being able to say you have:
+### Evidence this skill by being able to say you have:
 “Contributed effectively to a group project, using digital tools to stay organized.”